 Mock interviews are always helpful

 Interviews tend to be nerve-racking, particularly when you have to deal with technical questions.
 Try to get mock interviews from individuals who’ve been through the whole deal.
 It will help you to be more prepared for what’s to come.
-Even if you do not find someone to take mock interviews, you can still practice by trying to solve questions on a notebook or whiteboard.
+Even if you do not find someone to take mock interviews, you can still practice by solving questions on a notebook or whiteboard.
 This will help you get used to writing algorithms in places other than the code editor.

-It is a good idea to develop the habit of answering questions related to the constraints and scope of any problem you might be solving.
+It is good to develop the habit of answering questions related to the constraints and scope of any problem you might be solving.
 Asking questions now and then is a good way to know if you are on the right track.
 Getting the right answer isn’t what it is all about, and the right answer usually doesn’t even exist.
 It is all about how you approach problems and how well you work with others.

 Practice the required skills

-You need to base your preparation on the job description and the information you gather from the recruiters.
+It would be best to base your preparation on the job description and the information you gather from the recruiters.
 Focus on the topics that are most likely to be in the interview.
 You can find questions on specific topics online and in books.
 Review your skills in statistics, programming, and machine learning algorithms.

 - Excellent programming skills are required for some positions.
 As such, you may be asked questions that are typically asked in a software engineer’s interview.
 You should expect that if you are applying for a position that demands programming skills.